react-native-elements/react-native-elements/website/docs/fab.md

 import Props from './props/fab.md'

-A floating action button (FAB) represents the primary action of a screen.
+A floating action button (FAB) performs the primary, or most common, action on a screen.
+It appears in front of all screen content, typically as a circular shape with an icon in its center.

 <div className="component-preview component-preview--grid component-preview--grid-10">
   <figure>